Finance One Commercial Pty Ltd

 How you may correct any personal information we hold about you which is incorrect

-If you believe any personal information which we hold about you is incorrect, please contact us by telephone, by post or by email, identify yourself and tell us what information which we hold about you is, in your belief, incorrect and how you want it changed.
+If you believe any personal information which we hold about you is incorrect, please contact us by telephone, by post or by email, identify yourself, including by electronic identification verification systems used by us, and tell us what information which we hold about you is, in your belief, incorrect and how you want it changed.

 If we cannot agree to the change to the information which you have requested, we will give you reasons in writing.

 How you may complain about how we deal with your personal information

 If you are not satisfied with the reasons referred to above or otherwise have any complaint about how we collect, hold, use or disclose your personal information, please contact our Privacy Officer who will then follow our Privacy Internal Dispute Resolution process.
 Our Privacy Officer can be contacted on 1800 346 663 or email: [email protected].